-My mode of ‘transportation’ for this mission is a makeshift sled consisting of a 4 foot piece of plywood with a slab of Formica nailed underneath the sitting area to increase speed for the dumb-ass sitting on it, and a ragged rope attached to the other end to act as a grip.
-Now, it’s one thing to scale a volcano, however it’s something else entirely, to hurtle down one while sitting atop a collection of construction scraps!
+My mode of ‘transportation’ for this mission is a makeshift sled consisting of a four foot piece of plywood with a slab of Formica nailed underneath the sitting area to increase speed for the dumb-ass sitting on it.
+A piece of rope attached to the other end to act as a grip.
+Now, it’s one thing to scale a volcano, however it’s something else entirely to hurtle down one while sitting atop a collection of construction scraps!

-My sphincter muscle goes into immediate lockdown as this human ‘meat-eorite’ hurtles 2,830 feet down the mountain with the goggles pressing into my face so tight I’m sure it’s going to take a plastic surgeon to remove them.
-The velocity ferocity is unnerving as the volcano blurs past, and chased by a billowing cloud of lava dust thrown up in my wake I’m squeezing the rope like it’s a week old lemon.
-The last time I was this nervous was climbing out of a perfectly healthy plane over Hawaii; clinging like a lamprey to the wing strut with a parachute strapped to my back; praying the packer wasn’t pickled from the previous night!
+With my anus puckered to the size of a raisin, this human ‘meat-eorite’ plummets 2,830 feet down the mountain with the goggles pressing into my face so tight I’m sure it’s going to take a plastic surgeon to remove them.
+The velocity ferocity is unnerving as the volcano blurs past, and chased by a billowing cloud of lava dust thrown up in my wake, I’m squeezing the rope like it’s a week old lemon.
+The last time I was this nervous was climbing out of a perfectly healthy plane over Hawaii; clinging like a lamprey to the wing strut and praying whoever packed the parachute strapped to my back wasn’t pickled when doing so!

 Knowing my bad ankle can’t withstand any serious force I hang on with a grip born of panic, and it feels as if my blood has been replaced by a six-pack of Red Bull.
 Any notion of a graceful descent quickly evaporates with my body now an untechnical display of limbs flailing about like an overzealous symphony conductor!

-Amid the pummeling of my backside and facial bombardment of the little lava rocks, my uncensored expletives are quickly drowned out by the deafening noise of the sled bulleting over the rocks.
+Amid the pummeling of my backside and facial bombardment by the little lava rocks, my uncensored gust of expletives are quickly drowned out by the deafening noise of the sled bulleting over the rocks.
 My main concern right now is skin; or rather lack of it.
-While skin may indeed be the body’s biggest organ, I’m rather squeamish about ending up in a shred-fest and painting the harsh mountainside with my epidermal layer!
+Skin may indeed be the body’s biggest organ, but I’m rather squeamish about ending up in a shred-fest and painting the harsh mountainside with my epidermal layer!

-While spasmodically jerking about like a laboratory frog, I suddenly have a Eureka moment, realizing that man is not meant to engage in such bizarre modes of transportation.
+Spasmodically jerking about like a laboratory frog, I suddenly have a Eureka moment, realizing that man is not meant to engage in such bizarre modes of transportation.
 Yes, I know; many stand in awe of my insights and instinctive grasp of a situation.
-Perhaps one of these days I’ll be able to face my adulthood!
+It’s probably my age that tricks people into thinking I’m an adult!

-Against all odds, I somehow manage to remain on the board all the way to the bottom of the mountain; unable to contain my glee in avoiding orphaning any of my limbs and knowing I won’t be requiring 24 x 7 care or a disability parking badge!
-My board is still smoldering hot from the friction generated by the speed over the black rocks which reach scalding temperatures under the vicious Nicaraguan sun.
+Against all odds, I somehow manage to remain on the board all the way to the bottom of the mountain.
+The board is smoldering hot from the friction generated by the speed over the black rocks which reach scalding temperatures under the vicious Nicaraguan sun.
+Hoo-frickin-ray; I’m unable to contain my glee in avoiding orphaning any of my limbs, and knowing I won’t be requiring 24 x 7 care or a disability parking badge!

 Time to climb up – about 45 minutes; time to get down – about 45 seconds!
 No question; of the 35,000,000 minutes I’ve spent on this big blue marble, this ranks right up there as one of the most memorable!
-Bits of lava rock and ash have invaded all my nooks and crannies along with every possible orifice, and I can’t help but notice that without my goggles I’m now a photographic negative of the Lone Ranger.
+The mountain’s ash has invaded every nook, cranny, and orifice; insinuating I’ve spent the day coal mining.
+I can’t help but notice that without my goggles I’m now a photographic negative of the Lone Ranger.

-Driving back from our mountain folly with the van windows down, the van is ambushed on the edge town.
+Driving back from our mountain folly with the van windows down, we are ambushed on the edge town.
 One of our guys takes a hit in the neck and I’m shot in the shoulder.
-Fortunately for us, this is not the start of another brutal Sandinista uprising, as the sniper happens to be a mischievous little ten-year old with a skookum water rifle!
-Yes, this is only a ‘drive-by watering’; dressing everyone’s face in a wide smile!
+Fortunately for us, this is not the start of another brutal Sandinista uprising, as the ‘sniper’ happens to be a mischievous little ten-year old with a skookum water rifle!
+Yes, this is only a ‘drive-by watering’, which dresses everyone’s face in ear to ear smiles!
 So, did I enjoy my exhilarating day?
 You bet your ‘ash’ I did!

 With holidays winding down, I realize there is one thing I almost forgot mention.
 You might be shocked, but I’m going to be traveling back to Canada with a stunning 18 year old beauty named Flor, whom I’ve met here in Nicaragua.
 My intuition tells me that she and I are going to make a perfectly compatible couple.